 To create basic metrics from numeric or decimal custom fields

-- Click Reporting, then select the Insights tab.
-Click the GoodData link in the top right.
+- Click the GoodData link in the upper right corner.

-- Select the custom field you want to report on from the list.
+- Select the custom field you would like to report on from the list.